Looking for something different to do next time you visit Singapore? Check out the self-guided tour of the Ritz-Carlton Singapore art collection.

 Check out the spectacular Roy Lichtenstein Sculptures Plaza in the Millenia Walk shopping mall.
 It’s on your way to the link bridge which takes you to the Ritz-Carlton.

 When you get to the hotel head for Guest Relations.
-There is an exquisite set of Henry Moore etchings on the wall behind the Guest Relations desk.
+When I visited there was an exquisite set of Henry Moore etchings on the wall behind the Guest Relations desk.

 The staff will swap your passport for one of those itty bitty postage stamp size iPods.
 (What do they think you are going to do?
 Run off with the device?
 Steal one of those sublime Henry Moores?
 Come to think of it, they would look good in Yana de Lys’s salon, next to my etching of Captain Cook.)